PeruginiP/Odoo_Procure_Method/README.md

+NOTE: It was tested only on Odoo V18.0, for other versions it should be adapted.

 This module creates a new procure method for pull rules in Odoo that search's for another rule that supplyes the destination location for the remaining quantity that the actual rule could't get.
 It enables a parallel route for supplyng the same destination making the workflow faster and much more flexible.